star-gazer111/fedle/README.md

 [![GitHub issues](https://img.shields.io/github/issues/VasuK111/fedle.svg)](https://github.com/VasuK111/fedle/issues)
 [![GitHub contributors](https://img.shields.io/github/contributors/VasuK111/fedle.svg)](https://github.com/VasuK111/fedle/graphs/contributors)

-**The following project is a proof-of-concept of the original idea of building a decentralised DL models training platform.
+**The following project is a proof-of-concept of the original idea of building a decentralised DL models training platform**.
 As our first step in the product building, we've for now built a library & a simply beautiful UI to reedeem the rewards you earn while helping us out to build this library further!

 # Fedle: Federated Learning Python Library